Updated: Aug 3

 My name is Abigail Azizkhan, and I am working towards a dual major in Early Childhood and Special Education at Millersville University!
 I have also gained experience with children by working at a developmental daycare!

-I love my job, and it makes me more excited about my future career as a teacher!
-Lastly, I love soda, swimming, listening to music, and hanging out with friends!
+I love my job, which makes me more excited about my future teaching career!
+Lastly, I love soda, swimming, music, and hanging out with friends!